-If you are redoing your floors this year, you already know the choices can get overwhelming fast.
-Solid hardwood, engineered wood, wide plank, different finishes, durability ratings—you start with a vision, and suddenly you are deep in a rabbit hole of technical terms and conflicting advice.
+Redoing your floors this year, you have a list of durable and lasting flooring options, including solid hardwood, engineered wood, wide plank, different finishes, and durability ratings.
+You start with a vision, and suddenly, you are deep in a rabbit hole of technical terms and conflicting advice.

 That’s exactly why we put this guide together.